thantthet/Parabaik-C-Converter/README.md

 This project uses the rules from original javascript converter.
 The code needs ICU library.
 Project also included NSString category to use with Objective-C on iOS and Mac OS X.

 Non Objective-C program can just include parabaik.h and parabaik.c in your program.
+Objective-C project may also use NSString+ParabaikConverter.h and NSString+ParabaikConverter.m.

 call `char *zawgyi_to_unicode(const char *input)` passing UTF-8 encoded ZawGyi string as argument.
 The function will returns UTF-8 encoded Burmese unicode string.